(Update December 16, 2021)

 Reduced Quarantine for Other Travelers

-The quarantine period for properly vaccinated foreign visitors coming to Thailand, including those traveling via the Alternative Quarantine (AQ) system, would be lowered from 14 to seven days as of today (October 1, 2021).
+The quarantine period for partially vaccinated and unvaccinated foreign visitors coming to Thailand, including those traveling via the Alternative Quarantine (AQ) system, would be lowered from 14 to 10 days and 7 days respectively as of today (December 16, 2021).

 The Covid task group recommended a decrease in the obligatory quarantine time at Monday’s CCSA meeting, which was presided over by Prime Minister Prayut Chan-o-cha.
-The quarantine period will be reduced from 14 days to seven days for fully vaccinated visitors.
-A quarantine term of 10 to 14 days is imposed on those who are not vaccinated or who cannot provide proof of their vaccination status to the authorities.
+The quarantine period will be reduced to 7 days for partially vaccinated visitors.
+A quarantine term of 10 days is imposed on those who are not vaccinated or who cannot provide proof of their vaccination status to the authorities.

 It is also good to note that vaccinated travelers who are arriving in Bangkok will be required to undergo the mandatory 7-night quarantine since Bangkok is not included in the Sandbox program.
 Not vaccinated travelers arriving in Bangkok or other international airports and land borders will be subject to 10 to 14 nights quarantine.